capport-wg/7710bis/README.md

-   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
-As increasing focus is placed on security, and end nodes adopt a more secure stance, these
+   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar

-Kumari & Kline          Expires January 16, 2019                [Page 2]
+Kumari & Kline           Expires January 2, 2019                [Page 2]

 Internet-Draft             DHCP Captive-Portal                 July 2018

-   interception techniques will become less effective and/or more intrusive.
+   to man-in-the-middle (MITM) attacks.
+As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and/or more intrusive.